-Welcome to Buckhorn, a Trent-Severn Trail Town located along the 386 km Trent-Severn Waterway National Historic Site of Canada connecting Lake Ontario and Lake Huron.
+Welcome to Buckhorn, a Trent-Severn Trail Town located Click here for information on boat launches, beaches, water bottle fill up stations, ice, and more. along the 386 km Trent-Severn Waterway National Historic Site of Canada connecting Lake Ontario and Lake Huron.
 Boat, paddle, cycle, hike or drive along this renowned inland passageway through historic lock stations and into quaint communities with unique offerings for every visitor.

 One of the busiest locks on the Trent-Severn Waterway is in the heart of Buckhorn.
 Anglers are drawn to the area for superior fishing year round.